Remembrance Days in Montreal

 Bell Telephone of Canada World War I Veterans

-JV Waddell's son believes the photo below was taken in Montreal during World War II with the 6th Hussars.
-Were they also known as "No. 47 (Cav.)
+JV Waddell's family believes the photo below was taken in Montreal during World War II with the 6th Duke of Connaught's Royal Canadian Hussars.
+"No. 47 (Cav.)
 Res.
 Coy.
-Veterans Guard of Canadian Army."?
+Veterans Guard of Canadian Army." were a squadron of the 6th Hussars.
+James Verner Waddell received a commission as 2nd Lieutenant in the above-mentioned Veterans Guard.

-Below, JV Waddell is in the middle of the first group of three.
+Reservists marching, likely on Remembrance Day: JV Waddell is in the middle of the group of three.
+During World War II prior to 1943 when JV became a 2nd Lieutenant.